Justin Ready: Electoral reform

 In 2016, Ready opposed a bill to automatically register people to vote when getting their driver's license at the Maryland Motor Vehicle Administration.

 In March 2019, Ready said he supported Governor Larry Hogan's proposed redraw of Maryland's congressional maps—which saw Maryland's 6th congressional district redrawn to include Frederick and Carroll counties, thereby making it more favorable to Republicans—following the United States Court of Appeals for the Fourth Circuit's decision in Benisek v.
 Lamone.
 In June 2021, Ready participated in hearings for Hogan's Maryland Citizens Redistricting Commission, during which he advocated for districts that broke up communities as little as possible.
 He criticized the redrawn congressional districts passed by the legislature during the 2021 special legislative session, calling it "incredibly gerrymandered".
-In November 2025, after Governor Wes Moore organized a commission to review mid-decade redistricting in Maryland in response to Republican mid-decade redistricting efforts in various red states, Ready said he would introduce a bill to ban mid-decade redistricting, codify part of a 2022 ruling that struck down Maryland's original congressional redistricting plan as an "extreme partisan gerrymander", and require Maryland's congressional districts to be drawn by an independent redistricting commission.

 During the 2021 legislative session, Ready introduced a bill to require voters to show a government-issued voter ID before casting a ballot, citing what he called "major deficiencies" in the 2020 United States presidential election.
 The bill was reintroduced in 2022.
 In August 2024, Ready endorsed the Safeguard American Voter Eligibility Act, a federal bill that would require voters to show proof of citizenship when registering to vote.

+In November 2025, after Governor Wes Moore organized a commission to review mid-decade redistricting in Maryland in response to Republican mid-decade redistricting efforts in various red states, Ready said he would introduce a bill to ban mid-decade redistricting, codify part of a 2022 ruling that struck down Maryland's original congressional redistricting plan as an "extreme partisan gerrymander", and require Maryland's congressional districts to be drawn by an independent redistricting commission.
+He opposed the map proposed by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that arguments that the proposed map is "saving democracy" should be "laughed out of the room".
+He added that those arguments would be more appropriate if the proposed redistricting plan had five Democratic districts and three Republican districts, but said he would still oppose.

+During the 2026 legislative session, Ready opposed a bill that prohibits counties and municipalities from implementing voting systems that diminishes the ability of minority groups to elect candidates of its choice, calling it a "far-reaching policy" that would "lead to a lot of lawsuits that are going to cost taxpayers money".